iOS 15.1 brings SharePlay, more iPhone 13 Pro camera options

-San Francisco, Oct 26 (IANS) Tech giant Apple is releasing iOS 15.1 and iPadOS 15.1 and the big new feature is SharePlay's return and more iPhone 13 Pro camera options.
+San Francisco: Tech giant Apple is releasing iOS 15.1 and iPadOS 15.1 and the big new feature is SharePlay's return and more iPhone 13 Pro camera options.

 SharePlay is a feature that was originally supposed to ship in iOS 15; it lets people call friends or family and watch movies, TV, or listen to music together, reports The Verge.